Grid-Forming and Spatially Distributed Control Design of Dynamic Virtual Power Plants: Test Case

 \subsection{Case Study II: Investigation of Hybrid DVPP Performance}

-We now extend the grid-forming base DVPP of case study I to a hybrid device aggregation, by splitting each DER type (wind, PV, BESS) into one grid-forming and one grid-following device.
-As illustrated in \cref{fig:system_model_case_study_II}, this results in a hybrid DVPP composed of six converter-interfaced devices.
+We now extend the grid-forming base DVPP of case study~I to a hybrid DER aggregation, by splitting each DER type (wind, PV, BESS) into one grid-forming and one grid-following unit.
+As illustrated in \cref{fig:system_model_case_study_II}, this results in a hybrid DVPP composed of six converter-interfaced units.
+For the same $\mathrm{p}$-$\mathrm{f}$ and $\mathrm{v}$-$\mathrm{q}$ control specification as in \cref{eq:T_des_casestudy1}, we aim to investigate the hybrid DVPP performance during both a load increase as well as an outage of SG 1 and SG 3 in the grid, while varying the share of grid-forming and -following units.